4paradigm/k8s-vgpu-scheduler/README.md

 ## Limitaions

-- The VGPUs assigned to this node can't exceed the number of physical GPU card, otherwise task could fail
+- The VGPUs assigned to one task can't exceed the number of physical GPU card on the node that running that task, otherwise task could fail.
+In order to avoid this limitation, try this [vgpu-scheduler](https://github.com/4paradigm/k8s-vgpu-scheduler).

 ## Experimental Features